xoxwaw/gotit.finalproject/README.md

 `mysql -u root`

-Inside the mysql cli, you now should create 2 databases - one for testing and the other for development.
+Inside the mysql cli, you now should create 2 databases.
+The one for testing can be referenced in Testing Section.

 `CREATE DATABASE IF NOT EXISTS final_project;`

-`CREATE DATABASE IF NOT EXISTS test_final_project;`

 **Optionally**, you can create a separate user for this application.